KatieBullock/hangman/README.md

 ## Acknowledgements

-  -Thank you to Matina Patsos and Jamal Taylor with Albany Can Code for guidance and support on this project.
+  - Thank you to Matina Patsos and Jamal Taylor with Albany Can Code for guidance and support on this project.